LIN3S/Distribution/README.md

 }
 ```

-Once the bundle has been installed enable it in the AppKernel:
+Once the bundle has been enabled you can manage the configuration.
+The following is the default config:
 ```yml
 # app/config/config.yml